 The U.S. Embassy Hanoi air quality monitor was re-installed and re-certified on September 6, 2019, at a new location in the Hoan Kiem district of Hanoi.
 Current and historical EPA-certified data is also available here: https://www.airnow.gov/index.cfm?action=airnow.global_summary#Vietnam$Hanoi.

 The U.S. State Department, in collaboration with the U.S. Environmental Protection Agency (EPA), puts air quality monitors on many of its facilities around the world to provide information to help protect the health of American personnel and citizens overseas.
 The U.S. Embassy Hanoi has an air quality monitor to measure particulate pollution with a size of 2.5 microns in diameter or smaller, commonly referred to as PM2.5.
 Please note that citywide analysis cannot be done with data from a single monitor.
-This data provides an accurate measure of the air quality for PM 2.5in the section of Hanoi close to the U.S. Embassy, located at 7 Lang Ha Street in Ba Dinh District, Hanoi.
+This data provides an accurate measure of the air quality for PM 2.5 in the section of Hanoi close to the monitor’s location at 19/21 Hai Bà Trưng in Hoan Kiem District, Hanoi.

 - The instrument located at the U.S. Embassy uses a beta attenuation measurement principle to provide hourly PM2.5 concentrations in micrograms per cubic meter.

 - The hourly PM2.5 concentrations are converted into the U.S. EPA’s Air Quality Index (AQI) made available to the public on the www.airnow.gov website.

 - The instrument is operated and maintained according to manufacturer specifications, as well as following the U.S. Environmental Protection Agency’s Ambient Air Quality Surveillance requirements.